Anyone considering giving an airline gift card should make sure all the terms and conditions won’t prevent redemption

-“You have to make sure the card you get is convenient for the recipient,” says travel expert Marybeth Bond, who offers travel tips on her website.
-“But the nice thing is that a gift card offers flexibility -- you can use it to buy a ticket to anywhere.”
+“You have to make sure the card you get is convenient for the recipient,” says travel expert Marybeth Bond, who offers travel tips on her GutsyTraveler website.
+“But the nice thing is that a gift card offers flexibility — you can use it to buy a ticket to anywhere.”

 The best way to buy

-- Most gift certificates, like most cards, are transferable to another person.
-However, if there’s any chance the recipient might not use the certificate, it’s a good idea to double check.
+2. Most gift certificates, like most cards, are transferable to another person.
+However, if there’s any chance the recipient might not use the certificate, it’s a good idea to double check before purchasing.

-After purchasing a gift card on an airline’s website, the buyer typically has several shipping options for the card -- usually standard, two-day or overnight shipping for a charge of between $3 and $15.
-Or, some airlines offer the free option of giving a “virtual card" -- an email sent to the recipient with a card number and PIN number.
+After purchasing a gift card on an airline’s website, the buyer typically has several shipping options for the card, typically standard, two-day or overnight shipping for a $3 to $15 fee.
+Some airlines also offer the free option of giving a “virtual card,” an email sent to the recipient with a card number and PIN number.

 Watch out for pitfalls

-Consumer advocates say another risk of airline gift cards is that some airlines state in their terms and conditions that they will not freeze funds on and replace a lost or stolen card.
-"Beware.
-If your card is lost or stolen, you could either be in for a big hassle -- or out of luck," says Jack Gillis, director of public affairs with the Consumer Federation of America.
-Gift card expert Kuadey agrees: "These are high-value gifts, so you want to make sure the card is replaceable."
+Another risk of airline gift cards is that some airlines state in their terms and conditions that they will not freeze funds and replace a lost or stolen card, says Jack Gillis, director of public affairs with the Consumer Federation of America.
+“Beware.
+If your card is lost or stolen, you could either be in for a big hassle — or out of luck,” he says.

 Giving the gift

-In tough economic times, an airline gift card can provide the luxury of travel for someone who might not otherwise be able to afford it.
+An airline gift card can provide the luxury of travel for someone who might not otherwise be able to afford it.
 But an airline gift card isn’t for everyone.
-For example, it might not be right to give to someone who is on too tight a budget to pay for a hotel or restaurant meals.
-"You might have a $300 gift card, but if you don't have the other money for a trip, the card might just sit around," Kuadey says.
+For example, it might not be right to give to someone who can’t afford a hotel or restaurant meals, Hunter says.

-Instead, experts recommend giving an airline gift card to someone who is travel-savvy or who is planning a specific trip but hasn’t yet purchased tickets.
-It can also work for a friend or relative who has always wanted to go to a particular place but needs a nudge to actually take the big step and plan something.
+Experts recommend giving an airline gift card to someone who is travel-savvy or who is planning a specific trip but hasn’t yet purchased tickets.
+It can also work for a friend or relative who has always wanted to go to a particular place, but needs a nudge to actually take the big step and plan something.
 “It wouldn’t be as good a gift for people who don’t have the habit of traveling,” Bond says.

-Giving an airline gift card did work well for writer and designer Tamela Terry, who chipped in with her sister on a $200 American Airlines card for their mother’s birthday.
+Giving an airline gift card worked well for writer and designer Tamela Terry, who chipped in with her sister on a $200 American Airlines card for their mother’s birthday.
 Terry’s mother used the gift to fly from Texas to Maryland for a family party.
-“It was easy peasy -- completely painless,” Terry says.
+“It was easy peasy, completely painless,” Terry says.
 There was a downside, though.
 Terry and her sister chose to have the card number and PIN sent via email to avoid a shipping fee, so the presentation was not impressive.
-Terry says: "It was pretty underwhelming."
+“It was pretty underwhelming,” she said.

-“Get anything you can think of that screams airport or airplane and put it in a kitschy bag or even buy a cute new carry-on bag," Ingram says.
-"You can really make it fun.”
+“Get anything you can think of that screams airport or airplane and put it in a kitschy bag or even buy a cute new carry-on bag,” says Ingram, author of “Gifts Anytime: How to Find the Perfect Present for Any Occasion.”
+“You can really make it fun.”